-- Utilize "Labor One" for on-site training as requested. - NCDOL offices and company facilities will be utilized to conduct Hispanic outreach safety training. - Continue to develop and make available Spanish language publications and training materials. - Update the top ten annually and have it available in brochure form and posted on the web site for use no later than March 1. - Promote the Construction MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industrial Extension Services). - Special emphasis will be placed on hazards associated with cranes used within the construction industry during internal training as well as outreach activities; external training, outreach events and publications. - Schedule OSH Construction Safety School modules annually or on an as requested basis by compliance and consultation bureau chiefs (once module is transferred from the Construction Safety School Sub-Committee).
+- Utilize "Labor One" for on-site training as requested. - NCDOL offices and company facilities will be utilized to conduct Hispanic outreach safety training. - Continue to develop and make available Spanish language publications and training materials. - Update the top ten annually and have it available in brochure form and posted on the web site for use no later than March 1. - Promote the Construction MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industrial Extension Services). - Special emphasis will be placed on hazards associated with cranes used within the construction industry during internal training as well as outreach activities; external training, outreach events and publications. - Schedule OSH Construction Safety School modules annually or on an as requested basis by compliance and consultation bureau chiefs (once module is transferred from the Construction Safety School Sub-Committee). - Promote all Recognition Programs such as Building/Sub-Contractor Star and SHARP-Construction and the Safety Awards Program during training events, booths, conferences, and field visits.

-- Promote consultative activities related to construction in targeted counties. - Conduct consultative blitzes in counties targeted by the special emphasis program. - Promote Recognition Programs such as Building/Sub-Contractor Star for construction employers. - Support efforts in conducting annual construction outreach activities and partnerships. - Consultants will address hazards associated with crane operations and set-ups on construction sites.
+- Promote consultative activities related to construction in targeted counties. - Conduct consultative blitzes in counties targeted by the special emphasis program. - Support efforts in conducting annual construction outreach activities and partnerships. - Consultants will address hazards associated with crane operations and set-ups on construction sites.